MacPenguin

 Amazingly enough, we have keyboards (and mice)!

 Some third-party 3 button mice are also supported.
-I have a Logitech MouseMan that works perfectly on the console and in X. With 2.6 kernels, use /dev/input/mice and "imps2" protocol.
+I have a Logitech MouseMan that works perfectly on the console and in X. With 2.6 and later kernels, use /dev/input/mice and "imps2" protocol.
 For older kernels, ADB mice are accessed in "cooked" mode through /dev/adbmouse using the "busmouse" protocol for gpm and X.

 2. What about serial support?

-3. Output?
+3. Video?

 The video driver has trouble changing the color map on some models.
 If your Mac has this problem, and you're handy with ResEdit, you can now (since Penguin-16 at least) tweak the Penguin colormap in order to get something resembling decent color in X. (FIXME: There's a web page about this somewhere, but I've lost the URL...)
 However, if you fix the colors in X, the console will lose.